2,000 years of history

 A living spring

-The Durançole brings coolness and life to Calissanne
+The Durançole brings freshness and life to Calissanne

-Its flow – very high in summer and more modest in winter – hints at a distant supply in the Alps, like the Durance, the large river that runs through the uplands of the Southern Alps and, during the heat of the Provençal summer, supplies all the towns and villages in the counties of Vaucluse and Bouches-du-Rhône.
+Its current, very strong in summer and weaker in winter, hints at a distant, alpine water source, as is evoked by its name that reflects the stream’s links to the Durance River.
+This great river flows through the uplands of the southern Alps and, during the heat of the Provençal summer, supplies water to all the towns and villages in the départements of Vaucluse and Bouches-du-Rhône.

-The Durançole’s crystal-clear waters are one of the estate’s great assets.
+The crystal-clear waters of La Durançole are one of the great riches of the estate.

-In the late 19th century, Charles Auguste Verminck, who realised the importance of such a treasure, developed a network to irrigate the entire southern section of the estate.
+Charles Auguste Verminck understood the importance of such a gem and developed an irrigation network that supplied the entire southern part of the estate.